hamzeh-kizawi/React-car-website/README.md

 4. Frontend Setup

-This part sets up the user interface.
+This part sets up the user interface:

 Open a new terminal.
 Navigate to the frontend folder: